Skip to content

 The First Night Away

 Emma's apartment was small—a one-bedroom she'd rented after college, now serving as temporary refuge for her father.
-She gave him the bedroom, insisted on taking the couch herself despite his protests.

 That night, Bram slept on clean sheets in a room with no musty smell, no hidden mold, no toxic spores in the air.
 He didn't sleep well—too much had happened, too much was uncertain—but he slept.